 Three incredible castles are renown for inspiring the fairytale atmosphere of Germany.
 Trendleburg Castle, home to the tale of Rapunzel, imprisoned and saved by her golden tresses.
 Schönburg Castle, where you can join in the fantasy and meet the “Princess” and her “Prince Charming.”
 And, finally, Neuschwanstein Castle, which is so strikingly beautiful it became inspiration for Disneyland 's Sleeping Beauty Castle.

-This city of 125,000 is on the Main River, and traces of its history as a Bronze Age, Celtic and Frankish can be found still.
-It was the site of one of the world 's largest witch trials in the 17th century with as many as 900 witches burned at the stake.
+This city of 125,000 is on the Main River, and traces of its history as a Bronze Age, Celtic and Frankish city can be found still.
+It was the site of one of the world 's largest witch trials in the 17th century with as many as 900 people executed.
 On one day in March 1945, 90% of the city was destroyed by British bombers and the firestorm which resulted.
 Now the city is an important administrative center and center of the local white wine industry.